tosyama/palan/HACKING.md

 ----------------
 Palan model tree represents palan code structure to compile.
 The tree is built by PlnParser.
 Most models has finish() and gen().
-The model which have children calls such children's methods recursively.
+The model which have children calls the children's methods recursively.
-The finish() finishes the model by doing such as allocating stack area to use.
+The finish() finishes the model.
+Simulate allocation free stack or register by using Data allocator.
 The gen() generates assembly code of the model to output stream.
 Note: dump() is deprecated.

-* Typical model
+* Typical models:
 	1. PlnModule - Root of model tree.
 It includes function definitions and top level block.
 	2. PlnFunction - Function definition.
 Generally, stack/register management is reset by each function.
 	3. PlnStatement - An unit to generate assembly code.
 There is not any passing data directly between statements.